Public comment restricted on Charlie Kirk Remembrance Day resolution, sparking debate

 A spokesperson for the Colorado Springs City Council told KRDO13 that council leadership has the power to not allow public comment for agenda items, if they choose.

-That same spokesperson said that at least three people had been turned away.
+That same spokesperson said that at least three people who wanted to comment had been turned away.

-KRDO13 has spoken to multiple Colorado Springs City Councilors about the decision not to allow public comment and will update this report later tonight.
-More information will be available live on KRDO13 after the NFL game at 9:15 p.m. and then at 10 p.m.
+KRDO13 reached out to request an interview with Council Leadership or the sponsor of the Kirk Day resolution.
+Council President Lynette Crow-Iverson, President Pro-Tem Brian Risley, and Councilor Brandy Williams were all unavailable for interviews.

+However, other councilors said the irony of this decision was not lost on them.

 Stay up to date with the latest local news, sports, and investigations by downloading the KRDO13 app.
 Click here to download it from the Apple App Store.
 Android users can download it from Google Play here.